pwr3/decision-making-app/README.md

 This can make it easier to **maintain and test** the code, and we can also make the system more **flexible** and **adaptable to change**.
 For example, if we need to modify the UI of the system, we can do so without affecting the business logic.
 Similarly, if we need to switch to a different DB provider, we can do so without having to modify the core business logic of the system.

+## My Stack

+In this project, I am using a variety of tools and technologies to build a modern, scalable, and maintainable web application.
+These include **ReactJS** for building UI, **Redux** for managing application state, and **Redux-Sagas** for managing side effects and asynchronous logic.

+I am also making use of custom **Material-UI** (MUI) components to enhance the look and feel of my app, as well as reusable **functional components** to promote code reuse and maintainability.

+To optimize and bundle my code for deployment, I am employing **Parcel**.
+In addition, I have developed a **custom library** that uses browser local storage to imitate a database and simulate asynchronous behavior.

+To ensure that my codebase is scalable and maintainable, I am following a **clean architecture** approach.

 ## License

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://github.com/pwr3/decision-making-app/blob/main/LICENSE)